Maine Gravel Adventure Ride

 Please RSVP only after you’ve made sure you can attend.
 It is inconsiderate to RSVP prior to committing to attending since it affects the experience of the other cyclists in attendance.
 We understand that things come up last-minute.
 Be sure to email us if you can’t attend: connect@newenglandexpeditionriders.com.

-Date & Time: Saturday, March 28, 9am Start
+Date & Time: Saturday, June 6

-Location: Start and end in Wellesley, MA at Human Powered Health
+Location: Start and end near Bedford, MA

 RSVPs: Required, see bottom of page for RSVP form